 Finance Service (FS) – Responsible for core finance functions including procurement, liaison with funding councils and other regulatory bodies, student number planning, account payable, provision of management information and compliance with data / information requirements.

-Human Resource (HR) - Responsible for recruitment and appointments; ensuring that the University fulfils its obligations as an employer; and developing and maintaining a working environment that supports the contribution of all university employees.
+People and Development (P&D) - Responsible for recruitment and appointments; ensuring that the University fulfils its obligations as an employer; and developing and maintaining a working environment that supports the contribution of all university employees.

 Information and Communication Technology (ICT) – Responsible for the management and maintenance of the core IT infrastructure of the University.